 The Motion Picture Incentive is a rebate program that was created as an incentive for the motion picture industry to locate its production business in Mississippi.
-The rebate is based on the amount of the base investment made in Mississippi and Mississippi resident employee payroll and fringes.
-The total amount of the rebate authorized for a motion picture production shall not exceed ten million dollars (\$10,000,000) for each certified production with the total amount of rebates authorized for any fiscal year shall not exceed twenty million dollars (\$20,000,000).
+The rebate is based on the amount of the base investment made in Mississippi, Mississippi resident employee payroll and fringes, and potentially non-resident employee payroll and fringes.
+The total amount of the rebate authorized for a motion picture project shall not exceed ten million dollars (\$10,000,000) for each certified production.
+The total amount of rebates authorized for any fiscal year shall not exceed twenty million dollars (\$20,000,000).